tsonga12/tsonga12.github.io/README.md

   the file acts as the front page of your repository (Everyone will look at your README file first before other things) .
 README file contains the information that allows the visitors to have an overview of your repository such as what the repository is about, how to get started, etc. You can create a readme file by doing following steps:

-1. Go to the repository and click README
+1. Go to the repository and click README.

 ![New file](Images/createREADME.png)

-2. Save the file
+2. Save the file.

 ![Save file](Images/saveREADME.png)

 ### Upload resume to the repository that just created
   It's time to upload the resume to the repository with the name "index.md".
 The reason behind the name is when adding the Jekyll theme afterwards, the theme will be applied to the index.md file only.
 Follow the steps below to upload the resume to the repository.
-1. Go to the repository then click "Create new file"
+1. Go to the repository then click "Create new file".

 ![New file](Images/createNewFile.png)